 Latest Version: 220.127.116.11 - Released: 7/23/2021

-Quick CPU (formerly known as Core Parking Manager v3) is an application that was designed to fine-tune and monitor CPU performance, power and voltage settings such as: Core Parking, Frequency Scaling, Turbo Boost, C-States, Speed Shift, and FIVR Control as well as making other adjustments.
-Below you’ll find all the information about how it works, how to interpret application data and settings, and how to make these adjustments.
+Quick CPU is a program that was designed to fine-tune and monitor important CPU and System parameters such as CPU Temperature (Package and Core Temp), CPU Performance, Power, Voltage, Current, Core Parking, Frequency Scaling, System Memory, Turbo Boost, C-States, Speed Shift FIVR Control as well as making other adjustments.
+Below you can find information about the way this application works and how to interpret application data and settings as well as modify and monitor other critical system parameters.

 CPU Performance and power consumption